aspectron/kaspa-ng/README.md

 One of the best ways to test this application is to build both desktop and web versions and run them side-by-side, connecting the web app to the node running within the desktop app.
 You can then create a wallet in both instances and transfer funds between them.

-### Known Issues

-- [ ] The Web App does not currently preserve transaction history.
-Reloading the page or the wallet will result in the blank transaction list (this does not affect the wallet functionality).
-The Web Browser transaction history storage backend is currently under development in the Rusty Kaspa wallet framework.
-- [ ] When the Web App goes off screen or in the background tab, browser will suspend it preventing it from processing updates.
-There is a workaround for this, but it is not yet implemented.

 ## License

 Licensed under a [PROPRIETARY MIT-style Open Source LICENSE](LICENSE) with the following restrictions: